Article

 Organisms and cells

-As people began to see cells in every living thing they observed, they started to think that all living things were made of these amazing functional units, called cells.
-Cell theory was formed.
+As people began to see cells in every living thing they observed, they started to think that all living things were made of these amazing functional units, called cells. theory was formed.

 Cell theory: What is it?

-What does 'cell theory' really mean?
+What does ' theory' really mean?

 Rights: The University of Waikato

-In fact, all life forms are built from cells.
-Bacteria consist of just a single cell, whereas our bodies are made up of approximately 75 trillion cells, divided into more than 200 different cell types.
+In fact, all life forms are built from cells. consist of just a single cell, whereas our bodies are made up of approximately 75 trillion cells, divided into more than 200 different cell types.

 Cell structure